akxen/dispatch-api-docs/website/docs/case-studies/rebid-analysis/rebid-analysis.md

-The following figures visualise the correspondence between the dispatch targets obtained from the NEMDE API and those returned by NEMDE for each trade type.
+The following figures visualise the correspondence between the dispatch targets obtained from the Dispatch API and those returned by NEMDE for each trade type.
 Each point represents a dispatch target for a given trader.
-The horizontal axis denotes the solution obtained from the NEMDE API, while the vertical axis denotes the solution obtained from NEMDE.
-The dashed line has a slope of one, and indicates perfect correspondence between the NEMDE API and NEMDE solutions.
+The horizontal axis denotes the solution obtained from the Dispatch API, while the vertical axis denotes the solution obtained from NEMDE.
+The dashed line has a slope of one, and indicates perfect correspondence between the Dispatch API and NEMDE solutions.